poshplum/poshplum/README.md

 }
 ```

-In the `<PartsFinding>` component, MOAR MENU ITEMS will be included after
+In the `<PartsFinding>` component, "More menu items" will be included after
 the 9 menu items from the `<PartsSection>`.

 ### Using Plum's material UI

 Plum's UI components provide you with a declarative way to make a pixel-perfect
-UI that appears to be made with material like paper or or cardboard.
+UI that appears to be made with material like paper or cardstock.
 You can
 place your application's conceptual objects into Plum's UI components, making them
 tangible to your app's users.
-This gives you a simple tap-based interface that
+This gives your app a simple touch-ready interface
-people understand intuitively.
+that people understand intuitively.

 #### Card